Urs Hölzle: Environmental work

+In 2017 Google reached enough renewable energy to offset 100% of its usage and now is the world's largest corporate buyer of renewable energy.
+After reaching 100% renewables at an annual average level, Google has pursued an additional focus on 24/7 carbon free energy, i.e., actually running on 100% renewable energy every hour of every day.
+As of 2022, seven Google datacenter regions reached 90% or more carbon-free energy, and thirteen reached more than 85%.
+Hölzle has widely been credited for favoring market based approaches, discouraging proprietary paths that would only benefit Google.
+As a result, organizations like the Clean Energy Buyers Alliance, the European 24/7 CFE Hub, and the United Nations 24/7 Carbon-Free Energy Compact now focus on enabling any company to pursue their own carbon-free energy goals.

+In 2022, Hölzle was revealed as the primary investor behind the New Zealand based solar developer Helios which aims to build about 10 grid-connected solar farms across New Zealand.

 He is a board member of the US World Wildlife Fund.

 Academic honors

-Hölzle is a Fulbright scholar, a member of the National Academy of Engineering, and a Fellow of the Association for Computing Machinery (2009), the AAAS (2017), and the Swiss Academies of Arts and Sciences.
+Hölzle became a Fulbright scholar in 1988 and was elected a member of the National Academy of Engineering in 2013 for contributions to the design, operation, and energy efficiency of large-scale data centers.
+He also is a Fellow of the Association for Computing Machinery (2009), the AAAS (2017), and the Swiss Academies of Arts and Sciences.

 Google culture

 As Google's eighth employee and its first VP of Engineering, Hölzle shaped much of Google's development processes and infrastructure.
 In a book about the early days of Google, Doug Edwards credits him with defining much of Google's engineering and corporate culture.
 For example, he is said to have instituted Google's practice of code reviews for every change, the culture of using blameless postmortems to learn from mistakes rather than find out whose fault it was, and a focus on using technical interviews to identify the best candidates.
 He recruited many of Google's early engineers, including Jeff Dean.

 He was known for his self-deprecating humor; for example, his initial job title was Search Engine Mechanic "because everything was broken".

 Hölzle also influenced Google's office culture by bringing his dog Yoshka to work.
 In 2004 Yoshka even "authored" a blog post, and today Google declares itself a "dog company".
 The cafe in Building 43 of the Googleplex is named Yoshka's Cafe in honor of Google's first dog.

-In July 2021 he was criticised for a perceived 'hypocritical' approach to remote working; opposing it strongly for others, while relocating to New Zealand.
+In July 2021 he was criticized for a perceived 'hypocritical' approach to remote working; opposing it strongly for others, while relocating to New Zealand.
 However, shortly after Hölzle's transfer was announced, Google approved the large majority of employee applications, permitting 8,500 other employees to work remotely as well.